pongo/shed/README.md

 # shed

-shed is a Windows-only console utility that moves stale root items from a selected folder into `~\Shed`.
+shed is a console utility that moves stale root items from a selected folder into `~\Shed`.

 It is meant for quick, reversible cleanup of busy folders such as Downloads.
 Before moving anything, shed shows an interactive confirmation screen with the items and total size.

+> [!IMPORTANT]
+> Windows-only.
+I'm sorry.
+Please write the code for your OS yourself.
+You might want to take a look at the `_windows.go` files.

 ## Usage